Rayan-cpu/Mountain-Car-RL/README.md

 * we only start training once the replay buffer is full
 * implementation of target net was done with help of chat gpt

+## First steps
+### Episode visualisation
+Lorem ipsum ...

+### Episode duration
+To analyse the performance of the agent, one can analyse the duration of the episodes as a function of time.
+Indeed, if the agent learns the task, the duration of the episodes should have a decreasing trend in time.
+This because at the start the agent doesn't know the task, and so the episode is truncated at `full_ep_len=200`, while as it learns it, it should manage to finish the task before reaching the step limit.

+Running the the agent for 100 episodes, we obtain fig ... .
+Looking at it, it is clear that the agent does not lean the task, as all the durations coincide with the truncation time.

+## DQN
+### Implementation details

+### No auxiliary reward
+Running 100 episodes just as for the random agent and computing their duration along with the cumulated reward per episode, we get fig ... .
+Looking at it we see that the behaviour is the same as for the random agent, i.e. the agent does not learn the task.

+This is due to the sparsity of the reward.

+### Heuristic reward function
+To alleviate the sparsity of the reward, we introduce a heuristic reward function which can be used as auxiliary reward for the DQN agent.
+Intuitively, we want this function to make the agent learn it should reach the top of the hill, which is placed on the right of the environnement.
+We therefore decide to take a heuristic function that assigns a reward if the agent is on the right of its (average) starting point.
+To make sure the agent tries and reach higher and higher on the hill, we decide to make this function be a growing one with the position.
+A simple and versatile proposal is to take
+$$
+f(x) = A\mathbb I[x>\bar x_0]x^n
+$$
+for $A>0$ some constant and a given $n\in\mathbb N^\star$.
+In practice we most often take $n=3$ and $A=0.1$.

+#### Auxiliary reward scaling
+For the auxiliary reward to make sense it should be sufficiently large for it to reward, with relative scale)
+  * how much info should be given ?
+Is goal to give minimal amount or is it to give as much as possible (to then use as baseline with no sparse reward) ?

 ## Open questions
 * how to deal with terminal states ? (hint from pdf)
   * currently : we stop as soon as s(t+1) is terminal, so we never play from terminal